 - What is the history of our name?
 Our cooperative was established in 1938 as the State University of Iowa Hospital Employees Credit Union.
 It was created to serve the staff of the University hospital.
 In 1966 it expanded to serve all staff, students, and alumni when it became the University of Iowa Credit Union.
 In 1988, the word “community” was added to the name when UICCU expanded its charter to serve residents that were not necessarily tied to the University of Iowa.

-- What happens between now and April?
+- Where are we in the process?
 A diverse group of roughly 20 members, board members, and staff formed a name change committee in June to gather and vet possible names.
 Over 2,000 ideas were collected from UICCU members.
 After the committee and trademark attorneys narrowed down the list, it presented 3 to 5 trademark-vetted options to the Board of Directors for consideration.
-The selected name is then registered for the name and logo trademark.
-Once it has a “green light” from the attorneys, it will be announced to the membership (estimated to occur in February/March).
+The selection was then registered for the name and logo trademark.
+Once it has a “green light” from the attorneys, it will be announced to the membership (estimated to occur in late March).

 - Do the members need to vote to approve the new name?
 Current Credit Union law does not require a membership vote for a name change.